Bart Staszewski – LGBTI+ activist

 Bart Staszewski grew up in Lublin, in East Poland.
 Staszewski is Polish LGBTI+ activist and documentary film director.
 In 2017 produced a documentary film – Article 18.
 It is the most important documentary to date on the LGBT struggle for equality in Poland.

-Staszewski is one of the organizers of the Equality March in Lublin, which every year meet with riots and protests from right-wing hooligans.
-He is member of association „Love Does not Exclude” and one of founders of “Lublin Equality March Association“.
+Staszewski is were one of the organizers of the Equality March in Lublin.
+He is also member of association „Love Does not Exclude” and one of founders of “Lublin Equality March Association“.
+In 2022 he started „Basta Foundation” that is monitoring hate and providing media workshops for activists.

 Staszewski was fighting in courts in several court-trials with Polish homophobic right-wing politicians and media.
 His up to date most important project is photo project called „Zones” where he travel to „LGBT-free zones” and make photos of those with his sign that is outcome of homophobic resolutions – he also invite to project LGBT-people living there.
 By this project he become an enemy of Polish government.